-- the extent and severity of the departure is significant (e.g., in the case of plagiarism, the departure involves significant and unacknowledged use of one or more sources); - 2. the sanction WILL result in a failure in a course; - the departure is by an upper-year student who has taken several previous courses in the subject (for instance, a fourth-year student); - 3. there are previous departures from academic integrity (the case should therefore be referred to the Associate Director (Studies); - 4. there is evidence of additional misconduct involving forgery, facilitation, etc.; or - 5. there is a direct negative effect on other students (e.g. stealing another students' paper, assignment, laboratory work) or the institution.
+- i. the extent and severity of the departure is significant (e.g. in the case of plagiarism, the departure involves significant and unacknowledged use of one or more sources), - ii. the sanction WILL result in a failure in a course, - iii. the departure is by an upper-year student who has taken several previous courses in the subject (for instance, a fourth-year student), - iv. there are previous departures from academic integrity (the case should therefore be referred to the Associate Director (Studies), - v. there is evidence of additional misconduct involving forgery, facilitation, etc., or - vi. there is a direct negative effect on other students (e.g. stealing another students' paper, assignment, laboratory work) or the institution.